How to Ship Perishable Food

 - Frozen Food

-There are a variety of ways to maintain the cold chain from origin to destination, depending on the type of product, the duration of the flight and connection times.
+Various ways exist to maintain the cold chain from origin to destination, depending on the product type, flight duration, and connection times.

 Unit Load Devices (ULDs)

-Equipped with a motor, batteries and a dry ice compartment that maintains the temperature for up to 72 hours, ULDs are the ideal solution for highly sensitive pharmaceutical products.
-Various types of insulated packaging are available such as cardboard boxes with expanded polystyrene or aluminium sheets.
-This packaging comes in various sizes and is usually sufficient on direct flights if combined with a coolant.
+Equipped with a motor, batteries, and a dry ice compartment that maintains the temperature for up to 72 hours, ULDs are the ideal solution for susceptible pharmaceutical products.
+Various types of insulated packaging are available such as cardboard boxes with expanded polystyrene or aluminum sheets.
+This packaging comes in multiple sizes and is usually sufficient on direct flights if combined with a coolant.

 - Isothermal containers.